Karen Khachanov: Professional career

-2013–15: Davis Cup debut, First Future & Challenger titles
+2013–15: Davis Cup debut, first Future & Challenger titles

 Still as under 18, Khachanov made his ITF Circuit debut at the $15K event in Russia, losing his first match against compatriot Alexey Vatutin.
 In September of the following year, he got a wildcard for his first ATP Tour participation at the St. Petersburg Open.
-There he recorded his first win by defeating Victor Hanescu in the first round.
-He then faced Lukas Rosol, but lost in straight sets.
+There he recorded his first win by defeating Victor Hănescu in the first round.
+He then faced Lukáš Rosol, but lost in straight sets.
 A month later he got another wildcard, for the Kremlin Cup.
-Things got even better there, as he defeated Albert Ramos Vinolas and top 30 Janko Tipsarevic.
-In the next round he lost to Ivo Karlovic.
+Things got even better there, as he defeated Albert Ramos Vinolas and top 30 Janko Tipsarević.
+In the next round he lost to Ivo Karlović.
 The following week he made his debut for Russia at the Davis Cup, and at age 17 years and 157 days he became the youngest Russian tennis player in the pro series, surpassing Mikhail Youzhny.
 There, he defeated Dean O'Brien of South Africa to help Russia advance in the 2013 Davis Cup Europe/Africa Zone Group I. He finished the season by playing at the two Challengers, reaching the quarterfinal in Geneva and then the first round in Helsinki.

 After a slow start at the Chennai Open and two lower-ITF tournaments, Khachanov then played at the Davis Cup.
 He lost to Jerzy Janowicz of Poland in the first round of the 2014 Davis Cup Europe/Africa Zone Group I. He then continued with no success at one ITF event and Challenger events in Kazakhstan.
-However, he then made his Masters debut, after receiving a wildcard entry to the 2014 Miami Open, but lost in the first round to Daniel Gimeno-Traver.
+However, he then made his Masters debut, after receiving a wildcard entry to the 2014 Miami Open, but lost in the first round to Daniel Gimeno Traver.
 In August, he achieved his first significant result, winning his first ITF title at the $15K event in Kaohsiung.
 Two weeks later, he won another ITF title at the $15K event in Mulhouse.
 For the second year in a row, he got a wildcard for the Kremlin Cup, but again lost in the first round.